-- 5.1 Participants involved in the collection of payment instructions in the EDO environment are directed to: - 5.1.1 facilitate the collection of randomised early debit orders through AC in the early processing window; - 5.1.2 maintain the stability of the existing systems and minimise operational risk until Sunset Date; - 5.1.3 comply with the applicable regulatory requirements, including the rules, compliance and enforcement framework set by PASA in respect of AC; - 5.1.4 not allow any new, extended or re-negotiated AEDO or NAEDO collection agreements to be concluded from 1 May 2021; - 5.1.5 migrate all AEDO and NAEDO contracts to AC on or before the Sunset Date; - 5.1.6 subject to 5.1.4, continue to process AEDO and NAEDO payment instructions until the Sunset Date; - 5.1.7 prior to the Sunset Date, proceed to process AEDO and NAEDO payment instructions in the early processing window subject to AC debit order payment instructions and AEDO payment instructions being given priority over NAEDO payment instructions;
+- 5.1.
+Participants involved in the collection of payment instructions in the EDO environment are directed to: - 5.1.1. design, develop and fully implement the payment system infrastructure to facilitate the collection of randomised early debit orders through AC in the early processing window, by the Implementation Date; - 5.1.2. maintain the stability of the existing systems and minimise operational risk throughout the migration period to AC; - 5.1.3. reach full implementation of AC through a phased approach and within the delivery dates prescribed in the SARB approved Implementation Plan referred to in 5.2 below; - 5.1.4. report progress on implementation of AC as and when requested by SARB in terms of section 10 of the NPS Act: - 5.1.5. comply with the applicable regulatory requirements, including the rules, compliance and enforcement framework set by PASA in respect of AC; - 5.1.6. subject to 5.1.8, continue to process AEDO and NAEDO instructions where the contractual term exceeds the Implementation Date until the Sunset Date.
+These contracts shall be migrated to AC on or before the Sunset Date; - 5.1.7. not allow any new, extended or re-negotiated AEDO or NAEDO collection agreements to be concluded after 1 May 2020; - 5.1.8. from 1 November 2019 until the Sunset Date, proceed to process AEDO and NAEDO instructions in the early window subject to AC debit orders and AEDO instructions being given priority over NAEDO instructions; and

-- 5.1.8 phase-out AEDO and NAEDO payment instructions from 1 May 2021 until the Sunset Date; - 5.1.9 comply with the plan referred to in 5.2; and - 5.1.10 provide progress reports on compliance with this Directive as and when requested by SARB in terms of section 10 of the NPS Act. - 5.2 PASA, supported by all industry participants must develop a plan with milestones and delivery dates as approved by the SARB to ensure compliance with this Directive, monitor compliance with the plan by the participants and take appropriate (and where required) maximum enforcement action through an appropriate compliance and enforcement framework.
-Such compliance framework must include an escalation mechanism for each milestone missed. - 5.3 PASA, supported by all industry participants must continue to improve the safety and efficiency of debit orders, including the introduction of measures to address risk emanating from debit order abuse. - 5.4 PASA must make provision for AC, including the participation criteria, in the relevant PASA regulatory framework and rules.
+- 5.1.9. phase-out AEDO and NAEDO instructions from 1 May 2020 until the Sunset Date. - 5.2.
+PASA must prepare the AC implementation plan (Implementation Plan) with phases and timelines for approval by the SARB, monitor compliance with the Implementation Plan by the participants and take appropriate (and where required) maximum enforcement action through an appropriate compliance and enforcement framework.
+Such compliance framework must include an escalating mechanism for each milestone missed. - 5.3.
+PASA must continue to improve the safety and efficiency of debit orders, including the introduction of measures to address risk emanating from debit order abuse. - 5.4.
+PASA through the EDO PCH PG must make provision for AC including the participation criteria, in the relevant PASA regulatory framework and rules.